Skip to main content

 2. Log into your Proxmox Virtual Environment web interface.

-3. Upload the .iso file into your Proxmox Virtual Environment:
+4. Upload the .ova file into your Proxmox Virtual Environment:

-2. Click ISO Images in the submenu, and click the Upload button.
+2. Click Import in the submenu, and click the Upload button.

-3. Select the file to upload and click the Upload button.
+3. Select the .ova file to upload and click the Upload button.

 4. When the upload completes, a text summary appears.
 Close the window.